-Based on the findings of the research work, the following conclusions are deemed necessary: There are various services and websites used in perpetrating dark web and cyber crime threats and there are various risk mitigation resources and strategies against dark web and cyber crime threats in Nigeria.
-There is significant influence of risk mitigation resources and strategies on the level of dark web and cyber crime threats in Nigeria.
+Based on the findings of the research work, it was concluded that there are various services and websites used in perpetrating dark web and cybercrime threats and there are various risk mitigation resources and strategies against dark web and cybercrime threats in Nigeria.
+There is significant influence of risk mitigation resources and strategies on the level of dark web and cybercrime threats in Nigeria.